jack-bradshaw/AndroidUtilities/README.md

 The testing package contains classes and annotations which are useful when testing Android projects.
 The contents are:
 - `@Tested`: An annotation for keeping track of which classes have been tested.
 - `TestHarness`: An abstract activity which hosts a view and a set of controls for interacting with the view.
 This simplifies the process of testing custom views, since the view can be directly manipulated.
 Several subclasses are provided, each with a different configuration.
-- `EspessoHelper`: Contains static methods for getting a ViewInteractor directly from a View object.
+- `EspressoHelper`: Contains static methods for getting a ViewInteractor directly from a View object.

 Test harnesses provide direct access to the test view object, but in some circumstances it is more helpful to have a ViewInteractor.
 The EspressoHelper is able to take a View and return a corresponding ViewInteractor, allowing test harnesses to be used in espresso testing.

 ## Utilities
 The utilities package contains useful classes which must be instantiated to be used.
 The package contains:
-- `UiThreadUtil`: An interface defintion for executing tasks on the UI thread.
+- `UiThreadUtil`: An interface definition for executing tasks on the UI thread.
 - `LooperUiThreadUtil`: An implementation of the UiThreadUtil which uses Looper objects to post tasks.

-The UiThreadUtil interface can be used with depencency injection to allow a class to post events on the UI thread without directly depending on the Android framework.
-A mock UiThreadUtil can be injected during testing so that testing can be done without insrumentation, and a real UiThreadUtil can be injected in production.
+The UiThreadUtil interface can be used with dependency injection to allow a class to post events on the UI thread without directly depending on the Android framework.
+A mock UiThreadUtil can be injected during testing so that testing can be done without instrumentation, and a real UiThreadUtil can be injected in production.

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.